 For the graduate market, an easy explanation arises from the drop in application numbers and increase in available roles.
 As candidates receive more offers, employers are more likely to see higher withdrawals and declines in offers, especially from the most sought-after applicants.

-In addition, with employer branding playing a crucial role in the attraction of Early Talent, getting your messaging and values clear is crucial.
+In addition, with employer branding playing a crucial role in Early Talent recruiting, getting your messaging and values clear is crucial.
 Candidates want to work for organisations that provide purpose and have their priorities straight.
 If you’re not coming across right, this can impact the applications you receive.

 Diversity stays consistent… for graduates